 Well, if we look at the numbers, the average US marriage lasts for about seven years (before ending in divorce).
 As for the global figures, the average length of a marriage union varies from country to country.

 For instance, in Italy, married couples stay married for an average of 18 years before separating; the divorce rate is approximately 31%.
-In Russian, on the other hand, the divorce rate is closer to 60%.
+In Russia, on the other hand, the divorce rate is closer to 60%.